limistah/limistah/README.md

 # Aleem Isiaka (Ai)

-Hey there, I'm a Nigerian full time software Engineer and working on web apps, CLI tools and interesting softwares.
+Hey there, I'm a Nigerian full time software Engineer and with interests in web/mobile apps, CLI tools and Cloud infrastructures.

 You can find me on: